Current Research in Egyptology XIV (Cambridge, England, 2013) - Abstracts

 Current Research in Egyptology is a postgraduate conference set up to facilitate research and foster ties between students from British and international universities who are conducting research in Egyptology and related fields such as archaeology, anthropology and earth sciences.

-Title: A New Type of Ptah-Sokar-Osiris Figure: Preliminary results
+Presented paper: A New Type of Ptah-Sokar-Osiris Figure: Preliminary results

 Ptah-Sokar-Osiris figures constitute a distinguishing feature of interments dating from the end of the Third Intermediate Period onwards.
 Since the dawn of Egyptology, scholars have attempted to categorise these artefacts into rough typological classes, while a first important contribution was finally published at the end of the seventies.